 The Circuit includes 2 TRS-to-DIN breakout adaptors, and being a slightly older device, it uses Type B. The Launchkey Mini does not include any breakout adaptors, but it uses Type A.

-This means I was not able to use the 2 adaptors included in the Circuit to connect it to the Launchkey, since they require different types.
+This means I was not able to use the 2 adaptors included in the Circuit to connect it to the Launchkey, since they require different types on each end.
+Instead, I ordered a Type A breakout cable from Amazon, and I used one Type B adaptor from the Circuit with a regular MIDI cable.

 In other words, the required chain would be: